Skip to main content

 👁️ Common Sightings

-• Sound of small feet running in empty corridors
+• Sound of small bare feet running on wooden floors

 Paranormal Investigations